The world of international bank transfers is a confusing one, littered with complicated jargon and smallprint.

 They’re assuming you’ll use the NatWest app.

-What if you don’t want to use an online app to transfer a large amount of money?
+What if you want to transfer a large amount of money?

-What if you want to speak to a real person to make sure everything is done properly and efficiently?
+What if you want to speak to a currency expert to make sure everything is done properly and efficiently?

 There doesn’t seem to be much consideration for that!

-Some things can be easily done through an online app.
+Some things can be easily done online or through an app.

 Sending £20 to a friend to pay for lunch?
 Sure.